 Section 34-19-50 lets the persons named in the statute remove any writing purporting to be a will, deed to a burial plot, funeral or burial instructions, or insurance policy in the presence of bank staff.
 When you go to the bank, bank staff will open and inventory the contents of the box in your presence.
 This is good protection for both you and the bank.
 Although you may remove the will and other items listed in the statute, you may not remove anything else from the box until you qualify and are appointed by the probate court as an executor/personal representative.

 There may be additional factors related to opening a safety deposit box.
 If the decedent was a co-lessee and there is a surviving co-lessee listed on the safety deposit box lease, the co-lessee will almost always be entitled to notice of your request to open the box and have the right to be present when the box is opened.
 If you run into complications gaining access to a safety deposit box, remember this is general information only.
 Consider contacting an attorney for assistance.
 Hiring an attorney may save you time and money in the long run.
-Brockmann Law is available to help.
+Law Office of Nancy L Roberts PLLC is available to help.